Community Care Program

 - Care Coordination – Care Coordinators, who work in community-based agencies called Care Coordination Units, arrange for an array of support services and make appropriate referrals for older people who need assistance.
 It is the care coordinator who determines eligibility and designs the care plan.

-- Homemaker – Homemakers provide assistance with personal care, as well as with household tasks such as cleaning, laundry, shopping, running errands, and planning and preparing meals.
-The homemaker service is available in every county in Illinois.
+- In-Home Service – This service provides assistance with personal care, as well as with household tasks such as cleaning, laundry, shopping, running errands, and planning and preparing meals.
+In-home Service is available in every county in Illinois.

 - Adult Day Service – The Department funds many adult day service centers in the State.
 The service is designed especially for older people who cannot be at home during the day.
 Not only does the program provide socialization for clients, it offers respite for family members.